30 Picturesque Places to Visit in Nepal

 The trek begins in the beautiful city of Pokhara and takes you through scenic villages, terraced fields, dense orange farms, and rhododendron forests.
 The highlight of the trek is Mohare Danda, situated at a height of around 3,300 meters.
 From there, you can enjoy the panoramic view of the Annapurna Range and Dhaulagiri Range.
 Likewise, this trek is suitable for all kinds of trekkers, with easier trails and flexibility in the itinerary.

-The difference between the Mohare Danda trek and other treks is its community-based tourism and sustainable practices.
-The accommodation, which is an eco-lodge providing clean rooms and good food, is established by the people of the community, and the funds go directly to the society and their welfare.
+The difference between the Mohare Danda Trek and other treks is its community-based tourism and sustainable practices.
+The accommodation, which is an eco-lodge providing clean rooms and good food, is established by the people of the community, and the funds go directly to society and their welfare.
 And the villages are dominated by Magar ethnic people, who are always eager to welcome travel enthusiasts like you.

-19. Kopan Monastery – Meditate and relax.
+19. Kopan Monastery: meditate and relax.

 Kopan Monastery is a renowned Buddhist monastery located on a hilltop in northern Kathmandu, Nepal.
 It is a popular destination for spiritual seekers, meditation practitioners, and those interested in Buddhism.
 The monastery follows the Gelug tradition of Tibetan Buddhism and serves as a center for study, meditation, and retreats.